r-reji/spotify-playlist-clustering/README.md

 #### Links: [Playlists](#playlist-links) | [Prerequisites](#prerequisites) | [Usage](#usage) | [Interactive Figures](#visualisations)

 #### Things to note
-- The data set does not take advanteage of every metric available for analysis - this is something that I will revisit in the future.
-Two of the most important metrics I'd like to take advantage of are `Release Date` and `Popularity` as the current playlists generated have a mix of old a new songs which can be a bit jarring even if the songs are similar.
+- The data set does not take advantage of every metric available for analysis - this is something that I will revisit in the future.
+Two of the most important metrics I'd like to take advantage of are `Release Date` and `Popularity` as the current playlists generated have a mix of old and new songs which can be a quite jarring even if the songs are similar.
 - During implementation I noticed that a significant proportion (~25%) of the popularity values requested are zero.
 This is a known issue and is being worked on at the time of writing.
 This bug has impacted the type of visualisations I can produce and the level of analysis I can conduct - it is something I am looking forward to revisiting in the future.
 - Data extraction can take a long time to run (~1.2 seconds per song) depending on the subset of your library you are trying to extract.
-I have taken steps to introduce artifical delays to avoid hitting an API request limit - feel free to play wiht these values for slightly better performance at the risk of running a timeout error
+I have taken steps to introduce artificial delays to avoid hitting an API request limit - feel free to play with these values for slightly better performance at the risk of running a timeout error.
-- As explained in [data.py](https://github.com/r-reji/spotifyPlaylistClustering/blob/main/data.py), you can take advantage of parallel pricessing or multiple API keys for better data extraction performance - this is somthing you will need to implement yourself
+- As explained in [data.py](https://github.com/r-reji/spotifyPlaylistClustering/blob/main/data.py), you can take advantage of parallel processing or multiple API keys for better data extraction performance - this is somthing you will need to implement yourself!

 #### Prerequisites